jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Dynamic Data/Creating columns _ data records.md

 ![Creating columns](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/-v-otw_CzhfHNQXOJf403_dd-column-mngt.gif "Creating columns")

-1. Open [Jigx Management](<./../../../../Administration/Management Overview.md>), navigate to your solution and select the **Data** option.&#x20;
+1. Open [Jigx Management](<./../../../../Administration/Management Overview.md>), navigate to your solution and select the **Data** option.
 2. Click on the table you want to add a record to in the right-hand **Tables** pane.
 3. Click on the blue **New record** button.
-If you already have records in the table, you will see all existing columns of all records.&#x20;
+If you already have records in the table, you will see all existing columns of all records.
-4. In the **New record** pane add the data values for each column.&#x20;
+4. In the **New record** pane add the data values for each column.
-5. **Add new columns **to your record by defining a column name and clicking on the **+** button next to the new column name.
+5. **Add new columns** to your record by defining a column name and clicking on the **+** button next to the new column name.
 As you add data in the column the field displays the type under the entry, such as number, string or boolean.
 6. Enter data values in the column fields and click **Save**.

 :::hint{type="info"}
 You do not need to specify an rid column.
 Dynamic Data will create a GUID based id column for you automatically.
-You can optionally view the rid column by selecting the settings button and checking the id column as a visible column.&#x20;
+You can optionally view the rid column by selecting the settings button and checking the id column as a visible column.
 :::

 ### Importing data using a JSON or CSV file

-If you have pre-existing data or a large data set with multiple records to add to a table you can import the data by uploading a CSV or JSON file that will create the columns and populate the data records.&#x20;
+If you have pre-existing data or a large data set with multiple records to add to a table you can import the data by uploading a CSV or JSON file that will create the columns and populate the data records.

 ![Add data with JSON file](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/VxJ6gOJHXhZK-UOxQvsf9_dd-addjson.gif "Add data with JSON file")

-1. Open [Jigx Management](<./../../../../Administration/Management Overview.md>), navigate to your solution and select the **Data** option.&#x20;
+1. Open [Jigx Management](<./../../../../Administration/Management Overview.md>), navigate to your solution and select the **Data** option.
 2. Click on the table you want to add a record to in the right-hand **Tables** pane.
 3. Click on the **Upload** button at the top of the screen.
 4. By default the JSON upload window is shown.
 You can toggle to upload CSV using the **Switch to CSV** button in the top right.
 Provide the property name for the unique identifier, otherwise by default the rid (GUID based id) property will automatically be created for you.
-Drag and drop the file in the designated area.&#x20;
+Drag and drop the file in the designated area.
 5. Click **Save**.
-6. For CSV uploads select the type of **comma-delimited** used in the **CSV file.** Drag and drop the file in the designated area.&#x20;
+6. For CSV uploads select the type of **comma-delimited** used in the **CSV file.** Drag and drop the file in the designated area.
 7. Click **Add**.
 8. Click **Save**.